RRRecords: RRR Sub-labels and series

-One of the most popular of the RRR sub-labels is the Recycled Music series, which consists of used cassette tapes of pop and rock music that have been taped over with new music by a noise band.
+RRRecords is known for its sub-label/series Recycled Music series, which began in 1992 and consists of pre-owned cassette dubbed over with new material from contemporary noise artists.
 RRRecycled tapes are labeled with a simple strip of adhesive tape along the spine of the insert with the artist's name hand-written upon it.
 Each recycled release tape is unique, and in some cases, the original audio is still partly audible.
 They have historically sold for $4 each, in order to encourage curious listeners to take a chance on a band they may not have heard of.

-Other sub-labels have included Lowell records, which only published local rock, punk, and metal bands from Lowell, Massachusetts; Statutory Tapes, which reissued music originally published by Kinky Music Institute, G.R.O.S.S, ZSF Tapes, and Beast 666 Tapes; Pure, a series of low-cost CDs by new and established harsh noise bands, again to encourage listeners to take a chance on what might be a new name; RRReport, a magazine and CD set that existed for two issues; Stomach Ache, a collaborative label by Lessard and other unknown participants that published cheap vinyl singles of dubious provenance.
+Other sub-labels have included Lowell Records, which only published local rock, punk, and metal bands from Lowell, Massachusetts; Statutory Tapes, who reissued music originally published by Kinky Music Institute, G.R.O.S.S, ZSF Tapes, and Beast 666 Tapes; Pure, a series of low-cost CDs by new and established harsh noise projects, RRReport, a magazine and CD set that existed for two issues; Stomach Ache, a collaborative label by Lessard and other unknown participants that published cheap vinyl singles of dubious provenance.
 Stomach Ache Records listed only a Mexican mailing address, and credited to the singles to a fictional person named Charlie Ward, so that any responsibility could be deflected.
 RRR has also collaborated with other labels to produce multi-LP box sets of noise based on specific regions of America.
 To date these have included New England, California, Texas, Michigan, and Portland.